Frequently Asked Questions

 - Where do the providers at Care for Women deliver babies?

 Our physicians deliver babies at the HealthPlex hospital, which is part of Norman Regional Health System.
 The HealthPlex is located off Interstate 35 and Tecumseh Road in northwest Norman.

 - Can I get a tour of the Labor and Deliver unit?

-- Will the doctor I see be the one who delivers my baby?
+- Will the provider I see be the one who delivers my baby?

-Most often, the regular physician you see will also deliver your baby.
-However, circumstances may arise where another physician in the Moore Care for Women group will deliver.
-As discussed with you early in your care, the physicians in Moore Care for Women share call.
-Drs.
-Appiah, Cherry, Huebert, and Hinojosa usually take care of their own patients during office hours, unless they are gone on vacation.
-After office hours and on weekends, the four physicians care for each other’s patients on a rotating basis.
+Most often, the regular provider you see will also deliver your baby.
+However, circumstances may arise where another provider in the Care for Women group will deliver.
+As discussed with you early in your care, the physicians in Care for Women share call.
+As discussed with you early in your care, the providers at Care for Women share calls and outside of normal office hours, care for each other’s patients on a rotating basis.

 - What if I lose my mucus plug?